nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `include INDEX [r/RESIDENTS]`

 * Residents can be given in the form of name or room, but all has to be all rooms or all names
+* The name/room inputted has to exist in the address book under the `Resident` Tab to be added to an `Event`
-* When adding multiple residents, each resident is separated by a comma
+* When adding multiple names/rooms, each name/room is separated by a comma
-* The resident inputted is case-insensitive
+* The name/room inputted is case-insensitive
-* If one or more of the given resident is invalid, an error message is outputted and none of the residents are added to the event
+* If one or more of the given name/room is invalid, an error message is outputted and none of the name/room are added to the event

 Examples:
 * `include 1 r/A101` adds the resident who stays in room A101 to the first event in the address book